ucdavis-bioinformatics-training/2022-Feb-Introduction-To-Python-For-Bioinformatics/python/python2.md

 **PRACTICE**: Add and multiply various datatypes together using conversions and math methods.
 Play around with other math methods.
 Try the "atan2" method and try the "log" method with a different base than the default.

-# Basic Data Structures: Lists, Sets, Tuples, Dictionaries.
+# Basic Data Structures: Lists and Dictionaries.

 ## Lists
 +  <img src="figures/44b15102.png" alt="if flow" width="600px"/>